top of page

 We will issue the tracking device and demonstrate its use.

-We will have undertaken the kit webinar in advance of you travelling to South America.
-However, we will reserve the right to inspect some or all of your kit at the registration day.
+We will have undertaken the webinar in advance of you travelling to South America.
+However, we will reserve the right to inspect some or all your kit at the registration day.

 As a minimum, we will be checking: